-On the cost-side of the equation, when performing a Measure-level TRC, only the Incremental Costs of the Measure should be included.
+When performing a Measure-level TRC, the Incremental Costs of the Measure and the costs associated with any increase in the use of electricity, natural gas or other fuels should be included on the cost side of the equation.

-When performing a Program-level TRC for Sections 8-103B and 8-104, the sum of the Incremental Costs of the Measures in the Program, as well as any Non-Incentive Costs that can be attributed to the Program, should be included.
-The Net-to-Gross Ratio is applied to the Incremental Costs in the TRC analysis.
+When performing a Program-level TRC for Sections 8-103B and 8-104, the sum of the Measure-level costs from the measures in the program, as well as any Non-Incentive Costs that can be attributed to the Program, should be included.

-When performing a Portfolio-level TRC, the sum of the Incremental Costs of the Measures in the Programs, Non-Incentive Costs that can be attributed to the Programs, as well as the Portfolio-level Costs should be included.
-The NTG Ratio is applied to the Incremental Costs in the TRC analysis.
+When performing a Portfolio-level TRC, the sum of the Program-level costs from the programs in the portfolio, as well as the Portfolio-level Costs should be included.
 In other words, when performing a Portfolio-level TRC, the costs include: the sum of all the costs included in the Program-level TRC analyses plus the Portfolio-level Costs, which consist of Non-Incentive Costs that relate to the Energy Efficiency Portfolio that have not already been accounted for in the Program-level TRC analyses.
 Portfolio-level Costs are defined in Section 5.2 of the Policy Manual, Portfolio Cost Categories.
 Efforts should be made to ensure that no double counting of costs nor exclusion of any costs occurs when performing the TRC Test analysis.
 TRC Test analysis results should be accompanied by language that demonstrates compliance with the TRC cost definitions by Program.

-8.4 TRC Costs
+8.4 TRC Benefits and Costs

+For the purposes of the TRC Test analysis, benefits and costs should be classified in a manner that leads to each individual category of impact, as defined below, being a positive number – either a positive cost (i.e., no negative benefits) or a positive benefit (i.e., no negative costs).
+Total impacts for each category should be determined and then the determination of whether the impact is a benefit or cost should be made.
+Any additional benefits or costs not explicitly defined below should also be treated in this manner.

-The following definitions should be adhered to for purposes of classifying costs when performing the TRC Test analysis:
+The following definitions should be adhered to for purposes of classifying and calculating benefits and costs when performing the TRC Test analysis.

+Electricity Cost Changes: Total cost changes directly related to electricity, including electric energy, electric demand, and transmission and distribution cost changes.
+These cost changes include both avoided costs (e.g., electric energy or demand savings resulting in decreased electric costs) and cost increases (e.g., electric heating penalties from electric measures, electric cost increases associated with electrification measures).
+The Net-to-Gross Ratio is applied to all electricity cost changes in the TRC analysis.

+Other Fuel Cost Changes: Total cost changes directly related to fuels other than electricity, including natural gas and delivered fuels such as propane or fuel oil.
+These cost changes include both avoided costs (e.g., natural gas savings resulting in decreased natural gas costs from efficiency or electrification measures) and cost increases (e.g., natural gas heating penalties).
+This includes consideration of commodity costs, transmission and distribution infrastructure costs, greenhouse gas emissions costs, and any other costs associated with serving customers that might change because of efficiency or electrification.The Net-to-Gross Ratio is applied to all fossil fuel cost changes in the TRC analysis.

+Water Cost Changes: Total cost changes directly related to water.
+These cost changes include avoided costs (e.g., water savings resulting in decreased water costs from efficiency measures).The Net-to-Gross Ratio is applied to all water cost changes in the TRC analysis.